top of page

 Bohain1Oct1918.jpg

-I once thought that the cemetery was at the Southern end of Rue du General Foy, where it joins the D28 main road.
-However, when I recently discovered the 1st October 1918 map, (above), I realised that I was wrong and I now know it's actual location.
+From this one source, I knew this cemetery was on Rue du General Foy, but unsure where it actually was.
+Then I recently discovered the 1st October 1918 map, (above), and I now know it's actual location.

 The cemetery is the small square plot located to the left of the word "Sta.", just below the left centre of the map.
 Rue du General Foy, is seen running SSW-NNE.